notesofcliff/logsieve/README.md

 - ✅ Saved filter presets
 - ✅ Multi-extractor support
 - ✅ Import/export library functionality
+ - ✅ UI: Upload first and collapsible Search Tools with tabbed panels
+  - Upload panel moved to top and collapsible.
+After file parsing completes, Upload automatically collapses so Results are visible.
+  - Help, Filters & Sort, and Extractor Library are now tabs inside a single collapsible "Search Tools" panel (collapsed by default).
+Clicking the sidebar links opens the Search Tools panel and selects the requested tab.
+  - When the user expands Search Tools, the default tab shown is now "Filters & Sort" (previously Help).
+Sidebar nav links can still target a specific tab.

 ### Planned Enhancements
 - Chunked parsing for 100MB+ logs (via Web Workers)